After a DBR session: what you may notice and how to support integration

-tiredness or a “post-processing” heaviness
+tiredness or a kind of post-processing heaviness

-feeling emotionally softer (more sensitive, more tender)
+feeling emotionally softer — more sensitive, more tender, or more open

 vivid dreams or increased dreaming

-moments of grief, anger, relief, or quiet.
+moments of grief, anger, relief, or quiet

 What can help integration